reactabular/reactabular/packages/reactabular-virtualized/README.md

 import React from 'react';
 import * as Sticky from 'reactabular-sticky';
 import * as Virtualized from 'reactabular-virtualized';
-import * as resolve from 'reactabular-resolve';
+import * as resolve from 'table-resolver';

 import { generateRows } from './helpers';
 */